By Alane Archer, ND, CNC and Michelle Tuffs

 Once in our tissue, these complexes release inflammation-causing chemicals and can play a role in numerous diseases and conditions.
 Eliminating IgG reactive foods from our diet can be a fantastic boost to our health directly because continued consumption can contribute to weight gain and many additional symptoms or health challenges.

 At NutritionallyYoursTestKits.com we offer Food Allergy Test Kits including the IgG Reactions in Food kit alone, or along with immediate reactions (IgE).
 Visit our website, click on “Shop” and scroll down to find the test kit that will allow you to begin your personal wellness plan!
-We ship your kit same day, your blood draw can be performed at a lab in your area and results will be returned to you within three weeks.
-You will receive a FULL-COLOR rotation diet to eliminate foods that have been identified as offensive to your body.
+We ship your kit same day, your blood draw can be performed at a lab in your area and results will be emailed to you within three weeks.

 Order online or call us today!